Skip to main content

 </ul>

-By adding the role="tablist" to the <ul>, it has overridden the semantic (innate) meaning of the <ul>.
+By adding the role="tablist" to the <ul>, it has overridden the semantic (innate) meaning of the <ul> as an unordered list.
 A screen reader now thinks the <ul> is a tablist instead of an <ul>.

 The <li> then looks like it does not have a parent <ul> because the <ul> is seen a tablist to screen reader technologies.